 function suite includes the following functions:

-functions are used to run shell commands and operating system service calls.
-They are not used to access Callout libraries, and can be called without any previous setup.
+function is used to run shell commands and operating system service calls.
+It is not used to access Callout libraries, and can be called without any previous setup.

 function is a simple way to load a Callout library and invoke a library function with a single statement.
 Both the library and its functions are specified by name, and the library remains in memory until replaced by a call to a different library.

 The $ZF(-5) function interface

 function and its utility functions allow multiple libraries to be handled efficiently.
 Both the library and its functions are identified by system-defined ID values.
 Several libraries can be in virtual memory at the same time.
 The following $ZF(-4)